jace-ys/photography/content/blog/_index.md

 +++
 title = "Blog"
-description = "Here I write about my adventures from around the world."
+description = "Here I write about photography and my adventures from around the world."
 +++